-If you want to sell a financed car or part-exchange a car which has outstanding finance on it, you’d need to pay back the full balance on the loan in order to do so.
+If you want to sell a financed car or part-exchange a car with outstanding finance, you need to pay back the full balance on the loan in order to do so.

-But if the car is worth less than this balance, you’d have to make up any difference out of your own pocket.
+But if the car is worth less than this balance, you have to make up any difference out of your own pocket.

-Negative equity can also be a problem if your car is stolen or written off following an accident: insurance companies will usually only pay out the market value of a vehicle at the time of the claim.
+Negative equity can also be a problem if your car is stolen or written off following an accident.
+This is because insurance companies usually only pay out the market value of a vehicle at the time of the claim.

-Provided, however, that your car isn’t involved in such an incident and you’re able to continue your repayments until the end of the finance period, you shouldn’t be adversely affected if you do face negative equity.
+You shouldn’t be adversely affected if you do face negative equity.
+This is provided that your car isn’t involved in such an incident and you’re able to continue your repayments until the end of the finance period.

 Voluntary termination of car finance

-If you can no longer afford repayments on your car or simply no longer want it, it may be possible to hand it back to the finance company without additional costs even if it’s in negative equity.
+If you can no longer afford repayments on your car or no longer want it, it may be possible to hand it back to the finance company without additional costs.
+That's even if it’s in negative equity.

-Under a rule known as “voluntary termination of car finance”, consumers are allowed to end their loan deal and return their car to the finance provider as long as at least 50% of the total finance package – including any fees or additional charges – has been paid off.
+Under a rule known as 'voluntary termination of car finance', you're allowed to end your loan deal and return the car to the finance provider.
+This is only allowed as long as at least 50% of the total finance package – including any fees or additional charges – has been paid off.